9dots/tech-and-tape/k-2/kindergarten/lesson-plans/lesson-18/lesson.md

 - [ ] **Show** that the sequence of code with 50 jump commands is the same as the sequence of code that tells the robot to repeat the jump command 50 times.

-## 2. Explore: Find the Pattern (5 min)
+## 2. Explore: Find the Pattern (10 min)
-- [ ] **Explain** that code can be repeated just like in the jumping robot example.

 - [ ] **Show** pixelBot challenge number one and have the class help you write the code.
->> “In this challenge we want to get out pixelBot to the square that the arrow is pointing to.
-What directions should I code for my pixelBot?”
+ >>“In this challenge we want to get our pixelBot to the square that the arrow is pointing to.”

+<iconp type='question'>What directions should we code?</iconp>

 ![explore-one](./images/explore-one.png)

-- [ ] **Explain** that the code can be shortened by telling the computer to repeat the direction that we see repeating in the sequence.

-- [ ] **Challenge** the class to identify the direction that is being repeated in the code.
+- [ ] **Challenge** the class to identify what is repeating in the code and the number of times it repeats?

-<iconp type='question'>What direction is being repeated in this code?</iconp>
+<iconp type='question'>What direction is being repeated in this code?
+How many times does it repeat?</iconp>

+- [ ] **Explain** that just like in the robot game it is possible to repeat directions.
+>>“Just like in our jumping robot game, we can tell our computer to repeat a direction more than once instead of writing that direction over and over again.”

-- [ ] **Demonstrate** how to repeat the code by writing a loop.
+- [ ] **Demonstrate** how to repeat code using the loop block.
->> “Instead of writing the move right direction 10 times I can simply tell the computer to repeat move right 10 times.
-First I select the direction I want to repeat.
-Then I click on the loop block and delete the remaining code I do not need.”
+ >>“To tell our computer to repeat a direction we put the direction or directions we want repeated in a loop.
+First we select the code we want to repeat.
+Then we click the loop block and select the number of times we want the computer to repeat the code.”

 ![explore-two](./images/explore-two.png)

-- [ ] **Show** pixelBot challenge number two and have the class help you write the code.
+- [ ] **Show** challenge number two and have the class help you write the code.
+>>“In this challenge we want our pixelBot to paint a line of 3 squares.”

+<iconp type='question'>What directions should we code?</iconp>

 ![explore-three](./images/explore-three.png)

-- [ ] **Challenge** the class to find a pattern in the code.
+- [ ] **Challenge** the class to identify the portion of the code that is repeating and the number of times it repeats.

+<iconp type='question'>What direction in this code can be repeated?
+How many times does it repeat?</iconp>

-- [ ] **Turn and Talk:** Have the class share with a partner the pattern they found in the code.
+- [ ] **Record** student responses by circling the core of the pattern and writing down the number of times it repeats.

-- [ ] **Share Out:** Have a student volunteer share the pattern he/she found in the sequence of code.
+- [ ] **Challenge** the class repeat the code the correct number of times with the loop block.

-- [ ] **Demonstrate** how to repeat the code by using the pattern.
+- [ ] **Turn and Talk:** Students share what they did to repeat the code with a partner.

+<iconp type='question'>What did you do to repeat the code?</iconp>

+- [ ] **Share Out:** Students share out what they did to repeat the code.

 ![explore-four](./images/explore-four.png)

-## 3. Explain: Repeat the Pattern (7 min)
+## 3. Explain: Repeat the Pattern (5 min)
 - [ ] **Explain** the sequence of steps students should follow to write a loop.
 	1. *Write* a sequence of code.
 	2. *Find* the number of times the pattern repeats.